bescks/Group08/README.md

  - 853699 / 10501992 / Jingwei Wan
  - 854314 / 10501510 / Qizhengqiu Lu

-Min SDK Version: ApI 21
+1. Min SDK Version: ApI 21
-Our app are solely developed and tested on Dongjie's android phone( ApI: 22, Resolution: 1080*1920, DPI: 3).
-So it would be work fine on Nexus 5(API 22)
+2. Our app are solely developed and tested on Dongjie's android phone( ApI: 22, Resolution: 1080*1920, DPI: 3) So it would be work fine on Nexus 5(API 22)
-As Dongjie's phone have physical navigation button, we set all activities in immersive mode.
+3. As Dongjie's phone have physical navigation button, we set all activities in immersive mode

  Instruction to the Game: